epccs/RPUno/Hardware/README.md

 ## Notice

 ```
-        ADC4 and ADC5 are used for I2C exclusively and not connected to the analog header.
+        ADC4 and ADC5 are used for I2C exclusively and not routed to the analog header.
-        AREF from ATmega328p is not connected to the header.
+        AREF from ATmega328p is not routed to the header.
         3V3 is not present on the board, the header pin is not connected.
 ```